 Working in Partnership

-Our environmental standards guide us to identify and manage risks to the environment – often with the help of academic, civil society and Indigenous partners.
-We also work closely with local communities and Indigenous peoples to plan for, and monitor, potential impacts from our operations and carry out mitigation activities.
-At Amrun, our newest bauxite mine in Cape York, Australia, for example, we set up the Land and Sea Management programme, which employs Traditional Owners to help monitor and manage cultural heritage, plants and land and marine wildlife to ensure minimal disruption.
+Our environmental standards guide the way we identify and manage environmental risks.
+They are developed using international best practices, often with the help of academic, civil society and Indigenous partners.
+We also work closely with local communities and Indigenous Peoples to plan for, and monitor, potential impacts from our operations and carry out mitigation activities.
+At our Weipa operations in Far North Queensland, Australia, for example, we set up the Land and Sea Management programme, which employs Traditional Owners to help monitor and manage cultural heritage, plants and land and marine wildlife to ensure minimal disruption.

-We have also set up a number of independent panels at specific sites to guide and assist us.
-At QIT Madagascar Minerals, for example, we have established an Independent Biodiversity and Natural Resources Management Committee – which includes experts in biodiversity and community management of natural resources – to help us implement and monitor our biodiversity work, and balance the natural resource needs of local communities.
+We have also set up a number of independent panels at some of our sites to guide and help us.
+At QIT Madagascar Minerals, for example, we have established a Biodiversity and Natural Resources Management Committee – which the International Union for the Conservation of Nature facilitates – that includes experts in biodiversity and community management of natural resources.
+This committee helps us implement and monitor our biodiversity work and balance the natural resource needs of local communities.

 Improving our Quoll-ifications